ukparliament/ontologies/procedure/flowcharts/meta/parsing/step-types/index.md

 				if the route value is TRUE

-					flag target business step as caused to be actualised
+					flag target business step as CAUSED TO BE ACTUALISED

 				otherwise if the route value is ALLOWS

-					flag the target step as allowed to be actualised
+					flag the target step as ALLOWED TO BE ACTUALISED

 				# not theoretically reachable given current procedural "rules"
 				# for example, EVEL standing order suspension
 				# the bridge is closed so steps on the far side cannot be reached unless the bridge opens
 				otherwise if the route value is UNTRAVERSABLE

-					flag target step as not currently actualisable
+					flag target step as NOT CURRENTLY ACTUALISABLE

 				# theoretically reachable given current procedural "rules"
 				# future potential state
 				# for example, a question on a fatal motion has not been put because no fatal motion has been tabled yet and may possibly never be
 				otherwise if the route value is NULL or FALSE

-					flag target step as not yet actualisable
+					flag target step as NOT YET ACTUALISABLE

 				end